GIScience/gis-training-resource-center/content/Module_2/en_qgis_geodata_concept.md

 name: Geodata_attribute_table_example
 width: 750px
 ---
 A data table in Microsoft Excel with geographic information.
-(Source: BRC)
+(Source: British Red Cross).
 ```

 {numref}`example_geometric_vs_attribute_view` shows the same dataset displayed both as its geometric representation and as an attribute table.